ColDog/consul-scheduler/readme.md

 distributed and robust container scheduler that schedule's tasks which can utilize the full power of Consul's health checking and service discovery.

-*This project is currently a very early work in progress, please help me make it great!*
+*This project is currently a very early work in progress, please help us make it great!*

 ### Project Goals